-8.1 FHDC recognise that different people and communities may have specific needs which may require flexible approaches.
-We also appreciate that some groups or individuals may experience discrimination and disadvantage.
-This may be due to their protected characteristics under the Equality Act 2010.
-We

-- believe that everyone should be treated with dignity, respect and fairness, regardless of their characteristics. - 8.2 An Equality Impact Assessment has been carried out on this policy which will be updated in line with policy reviews (see below,) to ensure there is no discrimination and opportunities to improve equality and access are maximised.
+- 8.1 The Council recognises that different people and communities may have specific needs which require flexible approaches.
+It is the Council's intention that no group or individual should experience discrimination or disadvantage due to any protected characteristic under the Equality Act 2010.
+The Council believes that everyone should be treated with dignity, respect and fairness, regardless of their characteristics. - 8.2 An Equality Impact Assessment has been carried out on this policy which will be updated in line with policy reviews (see below) to ensure there is no discrimination, and opportunities to improve equality and access are maximised.